demisto/content/Packs/Azure-Enrichment-Remediation/README.md

 #### AzureFindAvailableNSGPriorities

-This script takes in a list of numbers that represent Azure priorities for NSG rules, a target priority number, and a number available priorities to return available priorities from the provided list.
+This script takes in a list of numbers that represent Azure priorities for NSG rules, a target priority number, and a number of available priorities to return available priorities from the provided list.

 ### Playbooks